 Prepare all documentation before your container arrives.
 Late clearance leads to storage charges of $50-150 per day after the free period.
 Ensure your Form M, Pre-Arrival Assessment Report (PAAR), and all permits are ready.

-Required Documentation for Nigerian Imports
+What Documentation Is Required for Nigerian Imports?

 You will need the following documents to clear goods through Nigerian customs:

-Common Pitfalls to Avoid
+What Are Common Import Pitfalls to Avoid?

 After helping thousands of users calculate import costs, here are the most frequent mistakes we see:

-Using the AfroTools Import Duty Calculator
+How Do You Use the AfroTools Import Duty Calculator?

 Instead of doing all these calculations manually, you can use our free Import Duty Calculator to get an instant estimate.
 Enter your product category, FOB value, and shipping details, and the tool calculates your total landed cost including all duties, levies, VAT, and estimated port charges.